-In case you missed it, the Question Of The Month in this month’s Big Idea Newsletter was whether VDPs or leads are more important.
+In case you missed it, a question we get a lot is whether VDPs or leads are more important.
 This is a topic that could have such a BIG impact on the way dealers do business (and that seems to puzzle many people) that we wanted to make sure we really got to the bottom of it.

 Everyone knows that most of today’s consumers are doing the majority of their research online before buying a car.
 So it makes sense that many vendors are focusing on metrics like VDP views and time spent on VDP.
 But relying solely on these KPIs is a mistake because the real juice is in the leads—the tangible information that can connect you with a real human being.

 Think of it this way…

 When a consumer starts looking for a car, they’re going to visit a lot of dealership and third party websites looking for information.
 But when they’re viewing VDPs, they’re doing little more than window-shopping.
 They come; they look; they leave.

 Some people claim that these are unqualified leads and that the people who are ready to purchase a vehicle will put in their information once they find what they are looking for on your VDP.
 And this is true.
 People who find what they’re looking for in a VDP and then put in their information might be deeper in the funnel.
 But this places a greater portion of the burden of transacting a vehicle purchase on the customer, which systematically reduces the value a dealership provides.

 Moreover, 70% of people looking for a vehicle are undecided when they start the shopping process.
 That means they need help, which opens an opportunity for personal service to make a comeback.